-The work period is generally divided among three patrol shifts of eight hour duration, with five days on-duty and two days off-duty.
+The work period is generally divided among three patrol shifts (7am-3pm, 3pm-11pm, and 11pm-7am) of eight hour duration, with five days on-duty and two days off-duty.
 Additionally, there is a Street Crimes Division, which works varying hours as needed, but typically works 10AM to 6PM.
 The Criminal Investigation Division generally operates Monday through Friday 9AM to 5PM.

 Police officers may be hired at the request of the City Manager, with authorization by the Board of Fire and Police Commission either through the entry level hiring process or through the Experienced Officer Hiring Process (EOHP).
-New officers without prior police experience are required to complete fourteen weeks of training at an academy approved by the Illinois Law Enforcement Training and Standards Board (ILETSB).
+New officers without prior police experience are required to complete sixteen weeks of training at an academy approved by the Illinois Law Enforcement Training and Standards Board (ILETSB).
 Officers hired under the EOHP may be exempt from attending the academy, if approved by the ILETSB.
-The probationary period for all police officers is eighteen months and may be extended under unusual circumstances.
+The probationary period for all police officers is upon the completion of one year of solo patrol and may be extended under unusual circumstances.